 Over the years, Loeb has been a member of numerous organizations, driving them to success with his financial market expertise and astuteness.
 He began his career right after graduation and started as an associate with the private equity, E.M.
 Warburg Pincus & Co.

 During the brief period of 1991 to 1993, Loeb worked as a senior vice president at Jefferies & Co.
 Moreover, he served as a director of Massey Energy and Ligand Pharmaceuticals.
 Before the sale of Radia Communications to Texas Instruments in July 2003, he was the company director.
 Before the formation of Third Point in 1995, Dan Loeb was a vice president of High Yield Sales at Citigroup.

-Dan Loeb Third Point Hedge Fund Letters
+Third Point Investor Letters

-Dan Loeb’s INVESTMENT PHILOSOPHY
+Dan Loeb’s Investment Philosophy

 Dan Loeb’s investment philosophy is value based.
 He believes in merging philosophy with investment in order to gain an upper hand in the world of financial market.